Social Security Disability Claims and Appeals Lawyer in Charleston, West Virginia

 not be absent from the country for a full calendar month or more or for 30 consecutive days or more; and

-be either a U.S. citizen or national, or in one of certain categories of qualified non–citizens.
+be either a U.S. citizen or national, or in one of the certain categories of qualified non–citizens.

 Both programs pay monthly benefits.

-Unfortunately, disabled people often are confronted by a complicated and uncaring government bureaucracy which provides little assistance or information by which to understand the claims process.
-Claimants become very frustrated by the poor assistance received from Social Security Administration personnel.
+Unfortunately, disabled people are often confronted by a complicated and uncaring government bureaucracy, which provides little assistance or information to understand the claims process.

 Many times, claim files will be incomplete due to missing medical and employment information or absent/incomplete forms.
-Claimants are often disturbed to learn that the Social Security Administration employs physicians who “review” files and make findings of non-disability without ever examining the Claimant (or, for that matter, ever treating patients for illnesses).
-In other cases, outside doctors are hired by Social Security to perform examinations.
+Claimants are often disturbed to learn that the Social Security Administration employs physicians who review files and make findings of non-disability without ever examining or treating the claimant.
+In other cases, outside doctors are hired by the Social Security Administration to perform examinations.

 These examinations tend to be very short in duration and involve little or no testing.
-Even more disturbing is the chronic failure of the Social Security Administration to secure the necessary medical records documenting the treatment of a Claimant by which to conduct any meaningful claims review.
-Due to this poor and inefficient system of claims review, it is absolutely essential for the Claimant to submit documentation to the claim file.
-The assistance of a skilled lawyer cannot be underestimated in the case file development process.
+Even more disturbing is the chronic failure of the Social Security Administration to secure the necessary medical documentation of a claimant to conduct any meaningful review.
+Due to this inefficient system of review, the claimant needs to submit documentation to the claim file.

-An easy way to verify a counsel’s experience is to request information concerning the practitioner’s record in federal court.
-This can also be verified easily by conducting a Lexis or Westlaw search under the attorney’s name.
-Federal practice requires a practitioner to be familiar with the emerging case law and recent changes in Social Security statutes and rulings, all of which change with surprising frequency.
-The skill of your advocate is essential given the importance of receiving disability benefits becomes a Claimant’s sole source of income due to disability.
+An easy way to verify a disability attorney's experience is to request information concerning his/her federal court records.
+Your attorney's experience can also be verified by conducting a Lexis or Westlaw search under the attorney’s name.
+Federal practice requires lawyers to be familiar with the emerging case law and recent changes in Social Security statutes and rulings, all of which change with surprising frequency.